 Simo Häyhä was the most successful sniper who ever lived because he understood everything going on around him.
 He was a skilled trekker and hunter who knew exactly how to stay hidden.
 His gun was one he had used for years and he knew exactly how it would react in its environment, and his personality was ideally suited to sniping, with his willingness to be alone and ability to avoid the emotions which many would attach to such a job.
 Considering his small stature, he was born to hunt and sniping lent itself to him well.
 During my many interviews with him in the twilight of his life, he was always keen to remind me of his most valuable insight.
 “War is not a pleasant experience,” he said, “but who else would protect this land unless we are willing to do it ourselves.”

-Tapio Saarelainen is the author of The White Sniper, which is available now.
-Saarelainen is a career officer in the Finnish Army.
-He has spent two decades training snipers for the Finnish Army and contributed to the Finnish Army’s manual for snipers.
+Tapio Saarelainen is the author of The White Sniper (Casemate, 2016).
+Saarelainen is a career officer in the Finnish Army who has spent two decades training snipers for the Finnish Army and contributed to the Finnish Army’s manual for snipers.
 In his youth he competed in rifle shooting.
-The author has spent much time investigating Simo Häyhä’s life and accomplishments and interviewed Simo dozens of times between 1997 and 2002.
+The author has spent much time investigating Simo Häyhä’s life and accomplishments and interviewed Simo dozens of times between 1997 and his death in 2002.

-This article was first published in February 2017
+This article was first published by HistoryExtra in February 2017